-You are asked to give some feedback to the Trip Manager, on your visit (particularly longer visits, expeditions, and overseas visits).
+You are asked to give some feedback to the Trip Manager, following all residentials trips.
 A brief summary of the trip and any causes for concern should take place at this time.
 A face-to-face debrief with the Trips Manager must take place within the first week of return to the School.